tldr-pages/tldr/pages/common/fastboot.md

 `fastboot devices`

-- Display all device info:
+- Display all information of a device:

 `fastboot getvar all`